vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-rails-more-f-m-d-playtestcloud-AmYFS.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/playtestcloud"
 companyWebsite: "https://www.playtestcloud.com/"
-summary: "Interested in new opportunities and have and has some experience with frontend development?
-Playtestcloud has a job opening for a software engineer."
+summary: "Interested in new opportunities and have some experience with frontend development?
+PlaytestCloud has a job opening for a Software Engineer."
 summaryBackup: "Playtestcloud is looking for a software engineer that has experience in: #rails, #rubylang, #angular."
-featured: 20
+featured: 17
 ---

 ## About PlaytestCloud